 We live in an area with a wonderful variety of natural spaces.
 Stream corridors, oak woodlands, grasslands, seasonal wetlands, vernal pools, and sycamore woodlands are among the habitats found in LARPD open spaces and reserves.
 These places are home to a wide array of plants and animals, and the scenery changes with the season.
 There is always something new to discover.

 Many of the animals that live in the parks tend to get more than their share of bad press.
-Though some of these animals can harm you, what they really want is to be left alone.
+Though some of these animals can potentially harm you, what they really want is to be left alone.

-- Rattlesnakes – are here; keep your distance; you’re too big to eat
+- Rattlesnakes – are here; keep your distance; you’re too big to eat.

 - Poison oak – the oils on the leaves and branches cause an uncomfortable rash in most people

 Find out more